-Once, in Australia’s deep North, I worked as a journalist and sometime playwright and musician.
+Once, in Australia’s deep North, Colly worked as a journo, and sometime playwright and musician.

-In 1996 I moved from Townsville to Canberra, settled in the Burley Griffins’ urban forest and worked as a Labor media and policy adviser for a variety of leaders, but mainly John Faulkner, where I absorbed the glories and pitfalls of Australian politics first hand.
+In 1996 he moved from Townsville to Canberra, settled in the Burley Griffins’ urban forest and worked as a media and policy adviser for a variety of leaders, but mainly Senator John Faulkner, where he absorbed the glories and pitfalls of Australian politics and climate policy first hand.

-Afterwards, time I spent as Communications Director at the Australian Institute of Criminology fast-tracked my knowledge of criminal justice and the underworld.
+Afterwards, he was Communications Director of the Australian Institute of Criminology which fast-tracked his knowledge of criminal justice and the underworld.

-Pacey crime narratives and speculative fiction intersect in my Venn diagram of imagineering.
-The future holds an endless fascination and worry
+Pacey speculative fiction and crime thrillers intersect in Colly’s Venn diagram of imagineering.
+The future holds an endless fascination and worry.

-Over the years I’ve published short stories, written and produced plays, shows, speeches, musicals and written sundry reviews, features and poems in publications such as:
+Over the years Colly has published short stories, written and produced plays, shows, speeches, musicals and written sundry reviews, features and poems in publications such as: